 For breakfast we were seated in the outside area by the main entrance where we could watch the movement on the street while lazily enjoying our morning brew.

-Oui’s Guesthouse amenities
+Oui’s Guesthouse Amenities

 For our day trip to the Kouang Si Waterfall we rented a motorbike for 120,000 LAK ($14.08 USD) and got everything arranged for us by the lady of the house.
 Easy and convenient.

-You could also book a couple tours to the caves and waterfalls through the guesthouse, but we haven’t done any of that as we tend to look up things independently.
+You could also book a couple of tours to the caves and waterfalls through the guesthouse, but we haven’t done any of that as we tend to look up things independently.

 WiFi was on and off, a bit shaky throughout the day which was a little frustrating at times, while trying to do stuff online.